Table of Contents

 Will the reward pool pay out more or less depending on who votes?

 Votes in Steem are stake-weighted.
-Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but higher-staked votes do not increase rewards overall.
+Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but their votes do not increase the amount of rewards.

 Why do the earnings for my post go up or down?